Maintaining your service

 • wastewater pumps, tanks and other equipment (unless we have an additional services agreement with you that says we'll maintain it)

-• trade wastewater treatment equipment
+• commercial trade wastewater or industrial trade wastewater treatment equipment

 • fire services